chibz3/Movie_Recommendation_Engine/README.md

 ## Surprise

-Initally we used Surprise, a scikit building and analyzing recommender systems.
-With Surprise we were quickly able to setup a system where we could predict a user's rating, and recommend movies for them.
+Initally, we used Surprise, a scikit building and analyzing recommender systems.
+With Surprise we were quickly able to set up a system where we could predict a user's rating, and recommend movies for them.

-However, we found fine tuning the parameters in Surprise to be cumbersome and didn't feel like we had enough insight into the processes working under the hood.
+However, we found fine-tuning the parameters in Surprise to be cumbersome and didn't feel like we had enough insight into the processes working under the hood.

 While surprise would be very useful for the data scientist who needs to make a rec engine in a hurry (and somehow has their data already in order), we decided to make our own system.